cms-sw/cms-sw.github.io/docker.md

 <http://boot2docker.io>

 for a user mode docker installation (relying on VirtualBox).

+Notice that if you want to use CMSSW, you should pass `-s 30000 -m 4096` to your `boot2docker init` command or add:

+    DiskSize = 30000
+    Memory = 4096

+in `~/.boot2docker/profile`.

 On the other hand notice that linux installation will require root access to the box or at least to be part of the `docker` UNIX group.